AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

 }
 ```

-This creates a new height utility `height-customHeight` which you can use in your project.
+This creates a new height utility `height-customHeight`, which you can use in your project.

 ### Replace existing breakpoints